 Here are the 3 Sling TV channel packages:

-The Sling Orange package comes with 25+ channels and allows for viewing on only 1 device at a time.
+Designed for sports and families, the Sling Orange package currently comes with 33 channels, free 50 hour DVR, NO contract, and allows for viewing on only 1 device at a time.

 - AXS TV